• Product Introduction

 Pages' default settings are optimized for edge caching of static resources.
 These resources are cached on EdgeOne nodes after the first request, with a maximum cache time of three months.
 Meanwhile, edge cache is automatically invalidated after each new deployment, ensuring users always retrieve the latest content.
 Therefore, in most cases, you should avoid setting caching logic for static resources on EdgeOne nodes.

-You can also configure edge cache time for different resources based on business needs, optimize edge cache policies, and enhance the loading speed of requested resources.
-For the specific configuration method, refer to the document edgeone.json - caches.
+You can also configure edge cache time for different resources based on business needs, optimize edge cache policy for different resources, and enhance loading speed of requested resources.
+For the method, see edgeone.json cache.

 Warning:

-As long as a project triggers a new deployment, the edge cache will still be automatically invalidated to ensure users can access the latest content.
+As long as the project triggers a new deployment, edge cache will automatically invalidate to ensure users can access the latest content.

 ai-agent